opral/monorepo/packages/paraglide/paraglide-js-adapter-next/README.md

 	})
 ```

-An even better option is to use a message to manage the pathnames.
+You can also use a message as the pathname.
 This way you can change the pathnames without changing the code.

 ```json
 // messages/en.json